Dyntopo¶

 - Detail Flood Fill Ctrl-R

-When using Constant or Manual Detailing, this option is made available, allowing you to fill the entire object with a uniform detail, based on the detail size.
+When using Constant or Manual Detailing, this option is made available, allowing you to fill the entire object with a uniform detail, based on the resolution.